frontiersi/waterbodies-demo/README.md

 # waterbodies-demo
-Prototype workflow for enhancing the features of the DEA waterbodies product for use by Australian aerial firefighting agencies.
+Prototype workflow for enhancing the features of the DEA waterbodies product.

 ## Set up
 This workflow is currently only designed to run locally on Mac OS devices.